Rita Macedo

 Film • 10′19″ • sound (stereo) • ENG • 2025

+You are about to die.
 Your death rite of choice is Celestial Bridging.

-In Black Hole Descending the boundaries between life and death blur as an obscure ritual unfolds.
-The ritual, named Celestial Bridging, involves journeying to the edge of a black hole, from where a subject’s near-death vision is relayed outwardly, transmitted to distant observers beyond the black hole’s distortion.
+In “Black Hole Descending” the boundaries between life and death blur as an obscure ritual unfolds.
+The ritual, named “Celestial Bridging”, involves journeying to the edge of a black hole, from where a subject’s near-death vision is relayed outwardly, transmitted to distant observers beyond the black hole’s distortion.
 As time behaves differently near the event horizon, what is experienced as a fleeting moment by the dying subject, stretches into prolonged stage for the living watching.

-Invoking tropes of science fiction film canon, Black Hole Descending contemplates end-of-life moments, convoluting the roles of witness, participant and spectator.
+Invoking tropes of science fiction film canon, the work contemplates end-of-life moments, convoluting the roles of witness, participant and spectator.
 The solemn tone is unsettled by the arrival of a near-death vision that hints at desire and its inescapable physicality, while underscoring the unpredictability of memory and experience.
-As the arising vision inevitably figures moments of existential contemplation, the moment of death is reframed in Black Hole Descending as an unforeseen presence of queer imaginings.

 Written, directed and edited by Rita Macedo • Cinematography Andre Elbeshausen, Hannah Jung • Sound Yair Elazar Glotman, Rita Macedo